MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 - "You can use the CMS CookieCutter to quickly create the layout for a Python package"
 ---

+For this workshop, we are going to create a Python package that performs analysis and creates visualizations for molecules.
+We will start from a Jupyter notebook which has some functions and analysis, which you should download on the [setup].

+The idea is that we would like to take this Jupyter notebook and convert the functions we have created into a Python package.
+That way, if anyone (a labmate, for example) would like to use our functions, they can do so by installing the package and importing it into their own scripts.

+To start, we will first use a tool called [CookieCutter](https://cookiecutter.readthedocs.io/en/latest/) which will set up a Python package structure and several tools we will use during the workshop.

 ## Examples of Python package structure
 If you look at the GitHub repositories for several large Python packages such as [numpy], [scipy], or [scikit-learn], you will notice a lot of similarities between the directory layouts of these projects.

-Having a similar, or "canonical" way to lay out Python packages allows people to more easily understand and contribute to your code.
+Having a similar way to lay out Python packages allows people to more easily understand and contribute to your code.

 ## Creating a Python package using CookieCutter
 To create a skeletal structure for our project, we will use the MolSSI [CMS CookieCutter].
+The [CMS CookieCutter] is a special cookiecutter created specifically by MolSSI to use the tools and services we recommend in developing a Python project.

-This will not only create our directory layout, but will also set up many tools we will use including testing, continuous integration, documentation, and git.
+CookieCutter will not only create our directory layout, but will also set up many tools we will use including testing, continuous integration, documentation, and git.
 We will discuss what all of these are later in the workshop.

 ### Obtaining CookieCutter